singularframework/validators/README.md

 # Setup

-  1. Clone [repo](https://github.com/singularframework/core) from the appropriate branch
+  1. Clone this repo
-  2. Inside repo run `npm start` and then `sudo npm link` to create a global symlink
-  3. Install dependencies inside `@singular/validators` repo: `npm install`
-  4. Whenever a dependency is installed, the symlink needs to be recreated: `npm link @singular/core`
+  2. Run `npm install` to install all dependencies

 # NPM Scripts